jekymin8232/vitalguardai-com/README.md

 # Leave No Trace.
 Fully Customizable
+**With zero external dependencies, it can be customized freely to meet specific needs.**

 **Transparency and Security — The source code is openly available for anyone to use, inspect, audit, and verify.**
 > ### The safest network is a completely offline system that is connected to no network.
 > VitalGuard AI operates autonomously even on a single very old floppy disk.